05mawanderh/05mawanderh/README.md

 - 👋 Hi, I’m @05mawanderh
 - 👀 I’m interested in music and movies
 - 🌱 I’m currently learning law
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...fighting against crime
 - 📫 How to reach me ...
 WhatsApp: 069 727 5400
 - 😄 Pronouns: ...
 Mawande
 - ⚡ Fun fact: ...
 I like comedy